Victor Salva: Career

 Salva next wrote and directed the coming-of-age thriller film Rites of Passage (1999), which depicts a homophobic father who unwittingly pushes his gay son into the arms of a psychotic killer.
 He then wrote and directed Jeepers Creepers (2001), which Coppola executive produced; it became a breakout hit and set a record for the largest Labor Day box office ever.
 He followed it up with Jeepers Creepers 2 (2003), again executive produced by Coppola.
 His next film was Peaceful Warrior (2006), an adaptation of the semi-autobiographical book Way of the Peaceful Warrior by Dan Millman.
 The film depicts the emotional and physical trials of a young gymnast and his awakening under the tutelage of a mysterious spiritual guide.
 He then returned to the horror genre for his films Rosewood Lane (2011) and Dark House (2014).

 Salva wrote, directed, and produced Jeepers Creepers 3 (2017), which drew controversy for incorporating a character who was the victim of child sexual abuse.
 Dialogue that suggested justification for the abuse was later cut from the film.

 Salva has described his films as "atmospheric and macabre, with no happy endings, but not to be taken totally seriously".

 Child sexual abuse

-Salva was convicted of sexual misconduct in 1988 for sexually abusing Nathan Forrest Winters, the 12-year-old star of Clownhouse, and videotaping one of the encounters in which he forced Winters to perform oral sex on him.
-Commercial videotapes and magazines containing child pornography were also found in his home.
+Salva was convicted of sexual assault in 1988 for sexually abusing Nathan Forrest Winters, the 12-year-old star of Clownhouse, and videotaping one of the encounters in which he forced Winters to perform oral sex on him.
+Commercial videotapes and magazines containing child sexual abuse material were also found in his home.
 He pleaded guilty to lewd and lascivious conduct, oral sex with a person under 14, and procuring a child for pornography.
 He was sentenced to three years in state prison, of which he served 15 months, and lifetime registration as a sex offender.
 He completed his parole in 1992.
 His mentor, Francis Ford Coppola, reportedly told him that his experience in prison "would have value" and "make [him] a better artist".
 Winters later picketed Salva's film premieres and released a documentary detailing the abuse by Salva, which began when Winters was seven years old following a year of grooming.